 Your diet is high in saturated fat.
 These fats, found in meat and full-fat dairy products, raise LDL cholesterol.
-Dietary cholesterol, found in eggs and organ meats, can also raise blood cholesterol levels, but not as significantly as saturated fat.
+Dietary cholesterol, found in eggs and organ meats, can also raise blood cholesterol levels, but not as much as saturated fat does.

 You eat foods containing trans fats.
-These artificially made fats, found in partially hydrogenated oils, raise LDL cholesterol and lower HDL cholesterol -- exactly the wrong combination.
+These are artificially made fats found in partially hydrogenated oils.
+They raise LDL cholesterol and lower HDL cholesterol -- exactly the wrong combination.